yury-lysogorskiy/lammps/doc/src/set.rst

 keyword.
 Care must be taken to ensure that the real and scaled charges, and dielectric constants are consistent.

-Keyword *lambda* sets the switching parameter of an adaptive-precision interatomic potential (:doc:`APIP <Howto_apip>`).
+Keyword *apip_lambda* sets the switching parameter of an adaptive-precision interatomic potential (:doc:`APIP <Howto_apip>`).
 The precise potential is used for an atom when its switching parameter :math:`\lambda` is 0.
 The fast potential is used for an atom when its